holehouse-lab/shephard-colab/readme.md

 # SHEPHARD-colab

-This contains data used in the Google colab notebooks for SHEPHARD This also includes links to SHEPHARD Notebook Tutorials on Google-Colab
+This contains data used in the Google colab notebooks for SHEPHARD and links to SHEPHARD Notebook Tutorials on Google-Colab

 Data are organized by organism.